parthpateljnv/parthpatel-portfoliosite/readme.md

-This is my personal portfolio site . iam learning github desktop and how to colloborate with team with it.
+This is my personal portfolio site . i am learning github desktop and how to colloborate with team with it.